-You can find a summary and the latest version of the NDP document in its entirety on the NDP website.
+You can find a summary and the latest version of the NDP document in its entirety on the NDP website (www.stokelacy.co.uk).
 The NDP document is very much a working draft, and it will continue to be amended and updated as we move forward.
 All feedback will be considered carefully, and where possible, incorporated into the final draft plan and circulated for a formal 6 week consultation later in 2021.